Vulvar intraepithelial neoplasia (VIN) is a precancerous1 area of the skin on the vulva. Having a VIN diagnosis does not mean cancer.

-For the purposes of this article, we’ll call it VIN.
-VIN can spontaneously disappear and is not invasive, however if it is left untreated around 15 per cent of women with VIN will develop cancer (vulvar squamous cell cancer (SCC)).
+VIN can spontaneously disappear and is not invasive, however if it is left untreated around 15 per cent of those with VIN will develop cancer2,3 (vulvar squamous cell cancer (SCC)).
+This type of skin cancer is not the same as extramammary Paget’s disease or a vulval in-situ melanoma.

 Symptoms of vulval intraepithelial neoplasia

-• Mild or severe vulval itch
+- Mild or severe vulval itch6

 Who gets vulvar intraepithelial neoplasia?

 Half of all cases of VIN are caused by HPV (types 16 and 18), however HPV also causes genital warts and other cancers (cervical, vaginal, anal).
-Around half of women with VIN have a history of abnormal cervical smears or cancers.
+Around half of women with VIN have a history of abnormal cervical pap smears or cancers.

 Smoking cigarettes is a risk factor for VIN and other cancers of the lower genital tract.
 Immunosuppression by medication or diseases can also contribute.